srackham/drake/README.md

 used.

 ### env
-The Drake `env` object stores command-line options, task names and variables.
+The Drake `env` API function gets and sets the command-line options, task names and variables.

 Options are keyed by their long option name e.g.  `env("--dry-run")`.
-Unspecified flag options are undefined; unspecified value options are assigned their default value.
+Flag options are set to `true`; unspecified flag options default to `false`.
+Unspecified value options default to `undefined`.

-Task names are stored in the `env("--tasks")` string array.
-A default task can be specified by setting `env("--default-task")` to the task name.
+Tasks names are stored in the `env("--tasks")` string array.
+A default task can be specified by setting the `"--default-task"` value to the task name.

-Command-line variable values are keyed by name.
-For example `vers=1.0.1` on the command-line is available as `env("vers")` and `env("vers")`.
+Command-line variables are keyed by name.
+For example `vers=1.0.1` on the command-line sets the `"vers"` value to `"1.0.1"`.

 ### execute
 `async function execute(names: string | string[]);`